Mormonism: Ordinances

 In Mormonism, an ordinance is a religious ritual of special significance, often involving the formation of a covenant with God.
 Ordinances are performed by the authority of the priesthood and in the name of Jesus Christ.
-The term has a meaning roughly similar to that of the term sacrament in other Christian denominations.
+The term has a meaning roughly similar to the term sacrament in other Christian denominations.

 Saving ordinances (or ordinances viewed as necessary for salvation) include: baptism by immersion after the age of accountability (normally age 8); confirmation and reception of the gift of the Holy Ghost, performed by laying hands on the head of a newly baptized member; ordination to the Aaronic and Melchizedek priesthoods for males; an endowment (including washing and anointing) received in temples; and marriage (or sealing) to a spouse.

 Mormons also perform other ordinances, which include the Lord's supper (commonly called the sacrament), naming and blessing children, giving priesthood blessings and patriarchal blessings, anointing and blessing the sick, participating in prayer circles, and setting apart individuals who are called to church positions.

-In Mormonism, the saving ordinances are seen as necessary for salvation, but they are not sufficient in and of themselves.
-For example, baptism is required for exaltation, but simply having been baptized does not guarantee any eternal reward.
-The baptized person is expected to be obedient to God's commandments, to repent of any sinful conduct subsequent to baptism, and to receive the other saving ordinances.
+In Mormonism, the saving ordinances are seen as necessary for salvation, but they are insufficient in and of themselves.
+For example, baptism is required for exaltation, but having been baptized does not guarantee any eternal reward.
+The baptized person is expected to obey God's commandments, repent of any sinful conduct subsequent to baptism, and receive the other saving ordinances.

-Because Mormons believe that everyone must receive certain ordinances to be saved, Mormons perform ordinances on behalf of deceased persons.
+Because Mormons believe that everyone must receive specific ordinances to be saved, Mormons perform ordinances on behalf of deceased persons.
 These ordinances are performed vicariously or by "proxy" on behalf of the dead.
 In accordance with their belief in each individual's "free agency", living or dead, Mormons believe that the deceased may accept or reject the offered ordinance in the spirit world, just as all spirits decided to accept or reject God's plan originally.
 In addition, these "conditional" ordinances on behalf of the dead are performed only when a deceased person's genealogical information has been submitted to a temple and correctly processed there before the ordinance ritual is performed.
-Only ordinances for salvation are performed on behalf of deceased persons.
+Only ordinances for salvation are performed on behalf of dead people.